ibm-cloud-docs/mas-ms/architecture.md

 * Pre-defined (75+) interface components provided along with applications to configure new interfaces
 * Support for customizing integration processing using Processing Rules and Scripting

 For file based integrations, an IBM Cloud Object Storage location will be allocated for each order.
 5 API Keys will be generated for the client to use to move files in and out of the location.
 Additional keys can be ordered.
-To initiate this process, customers must submit a case
+To initiate this process, customers must submit a case.

 One Site-to-Site VPN is included in the order.
 To initiate the creation of this VPN, customers must submit a case.
 At this time, the VPN is only available for LDAP integrations.

 For clients wanting to use App Connect or File integration for other applications within the suite:

-- App Connect is included as an entitlement, but the appconnect SaaS offering must be purchased as a special part number to be used.
+- App Connect is included as an entitlement, but the AppConnect SaaS offering must be purchased as a special part number to be used.
 App Connect is not included within the Maximo Application Suite Managed Service.

 - For clients wanting file integrations with applications other than Manage, this needs to be discussed with the Sales team and an appropriate solution implemented.
 COS is only included for the Manage application in the Managed Service.